 The course runs over an eight week period and focuses on training future lifesavers in swim fitness rescue techniques, CPR, radio communications and much more.

-The next course commences in August 2017.
+The next course commences on October 10th 2017.

 There are also many other benefits of being an active member here at Kawana.
 Such as: